SabliJr/Wishties/README.md

-Wishties
+**Wishties:
-Wishties is a web-based platform designed for content creators to receive anonymous gifts and effortlessly share their personalized gift links with their audience.
-Built with modern web technologies, Wishties provides a seamless and secure experience for both creators and their supporters.
+Wishties is a web-based platform designed for creators to receive anonymous gifts and curate their personal profiles.
+It offers a simple, creator-friendly space where users can share all their important social media links in one place — similar to Linktree — while also managing a wishlist of items they’d love to receive from their audience.
+Wishties combines seamless anonymous gifting with customizable profile management for creators.

-📌 Features
+📌 Features:
 - Anonymous Gifting: Fans and followers can send gifts to creators anonymously, fostering fun and surprise interactions.

 - Customizable Creator Profiles: Creators can set up personal profiles, showcasing their information, wishlist items, and preferred ways to receive support.